dealingwith/daniel-industries/important.md

 layout: page
 ---

-**_Artists and thinkers I find essential to navigating life, with an emphasis on lesser-known people_**
+**_Artists and thinkers I find essential to navigating life, or think will be (or should be) historically important, with an emphasis on lesser-known people_**

 <small markdown="1">_Last updated 2026-02-21_</small>